-After hundreds of you have unwrapped your Kitchen Gardens gifts this Christmas, the next thing is to Open Up the box and get growing!
+After hundreds of you have unwrapped your Kitchen Gardens gifts, the next thing is to Open Up the box and get growing!

 There are 4 simple steps to growing your own mushrooms – here we talk about steps 1 and 2 in a bit more depth so you can get the best from your Kitchen Garden…